 History of the Barbados Flag

 There is some unsubstantiated evidence of Amerindian settlements in Barbados, dating back to the second millennium BC, however, the first substantiated evidence of settlements in the area are from 350 and 650 AD; These first residents of the area were known as the Saladoid Barrancoid, who came from the mainland's of South America.
 The second well documented settlers came around the year 800 AD and were referred to as Arawaks by the Spanish.
 The third settlers to arrive in the 13th century were the Caribs, who were also named by the Spanish.
 The Caribs were more advanced as a culture and quickly asserted their authority as the rulers of Barbados over the previous settlers and remained in power for centuries.

 The first Europeans to discover Barbados were the Portuguese, who were traveling on behalf of the Spanish Empire to capture slaves to be sold in other parts of the world.
-By 1541, the Spanish claimed there were no more Amerindian folk left to capture - they had either already been taken or had moved to more mountainous territory on other islands for better survival and protection.
+By 1541, the Spanish claimed there were no more Amerindians left to capture, believing they had either already been captured or had moved to more mountainous territory on other islands for better survival and protection.

 Barbados National Anthem